Electrical Stimulation for Spinal Cord Injury: How to Activate Movement Below Your Level of Injury

 physical therpist using electrical stimulation for spinal cord injury patient

-To help you understand what electrical stimulation is, this article will discuss its:
+To help you understand what electrical stimulation is and how it can help with spinal cord injury, this article will discuss its:

 Electrical stimulation can help individuals with SCIs recover motor control by stimulating undamaged nerves below the level of injury with electric currents.
 The electric currents mimic brain signals to re-activate the nerves, encourage the reorganization of pathways between the brain and body to promote communication and produce muscle contractions.